Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Kingscliff suburb has high national incomes.
-The median income is $49,257 and the average income stands at $74,478.
-This contrasts with Rest of NSW's figures: a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $53,621 (median) and $81,077 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Kingscliff rank modestly, between the 39th and 44th percentiles.
-Distribution data indicates that the largest segment comprises 28.2% earning $1,500 - 2,999 weekly (2,538 residents), similar to the metropolitan region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Kingscliff, with only 82.0% of income remaining, ranking at the 38th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Kingscliff suburb is $49,257 and average income is $74,478.
+This compares to Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth rate of 8.86% from July 2023 to June 2025, estimated current incomes are approximately $53,621 (median) and $81,077 (average).
+According to Census 2021 income data, household, family, and personal incomes in Kingscliff rank between the 39th and 44th percentiles.
+Income distribution shows 28.2% of residents earning $1,500 - $2,999 weekly, similar to metropolitan regions at 29.9%.
+Housing affordability pressures are severe with only 82.0% of income remaining, ranking at the 38th percentile.
+Kingscliff's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income